ankiitgupta7/ankiitgupta7.github.io/pages/gallery.md

 I am a below average player of Badminton, Tennis but a relatively better swimmer.
 I've been always a passionate writer, usually writing blogs on variety of topics but recently more inclined to poetry after writing my first poetry piece.
 I love deep philosophical discussions on anything related to how human beings and the universe work and interact.
 I am a regular follower of Tennis, Badminton and Cricket.
 And talking about my idols, I take inspiration from Sundar Pichai [Google CEO / IIT KGP Alumni], Abhijit Banerjee [Indian-American Nobel Laurete] and Rafael Nadal [Tennis Player]!

-Here are some pictures, that are somehow associated with me.
+Here are some pictures, that explain above.

 {% include gallery.html gallery_path=page.gallery_path %}